Oncor Educational Facilities Partners Program

 Oncor Educational Facilities Partners Program was created to provide viable energy efficiency and energy reduction solutions for K-12 public schools, located within Oncor’s service area.
 Dallas ISD submitted a combination of Bond Construction Program and District projects, including chiller replacements, roof replacements, and lighting retrofits, which earned rebate incentives.
 At no cost to the district, the Educational Facilities Program has helped minimize the impact of energy cost and eased budget pressures through energy savings and incentives.
 Dallas ISD’s participation in the program has generated over $800,000 in rebate incentives to date.
-The district will receive additional rebates throughout 2012 as energy efficiency measures are implemented.

 Campus-Based Incentive Program

 The Campus-Based Incentive Program is an energy-saving(s) initiative that returns cost savings to each campus.
 Campuses successful in conserving energy receive 20 percent of the savings generated on a monthly basis.

 Computer Power Management

 Computer Power Management is a program implemented to completely shut down computers that are powered on but are not in use after hours.
 The purpose of the program is to establish computer power management requirements with the expectation of reducing electrical consumption throughout the District.